KlaussMC/krakendb/README.md

  - Now takes no arguments and is faster.
  - bugs were fixed.

+loaddb

+    krakendb.loaddb()

+ - Now actually loads the data.
+Before this release, the data was not being applied to the object correctly, this is fixed.

 __If you find any bugs, please report them to https://github.com/KlaussMC/krakendb.
 If you wish to comment, or if you wish to contribute, feel free.
 I would happily accept help and feedback.__